Confidence Intervals for Performance Estimates in Brain MRI Segmentation: Discussion

-\paragraph*{Recommendations} We recommend that authors systematically report confidence intervals for trained models.
-Even though we showed that parametric approximations can yield reasonable estimates, we recommend to use the bootstrap method as it makes much fewer assumptions and is easy to perform since it only requires to resample performance metrics obtained on the test set (without recomputing them).
-Finally, confidence intervals should be complemented by displaying the distribution of the performance metrics (e.g. as a violin plot or a box plot) on the test set and reporting its standard deviation.
+However, we believe that we can still provide preliminary recommendations which would anyway constitute an improvement over current typical practices.
+We recommend that authors systematically report confidence intervals for trained models.
+Even though we showed that parametric approximations can yield reasonable estimates, we tend to recommend to use the bootstrap method as it does not make assumptions on the distribution of the metric.
+Moreover, it is easy to perform since it only requires to resample performance metrics obtained on the test set (without recomputing them).
+Furthermore, unlike what is commonly believed, bootstrapping on the test set is actually very fast: less than a second on a standard laptop in our experiments (specifically 0.53 second for the hippocampus and 0.62 second for the Brain Tumor dataset).
+This is negligible compared to the cost of training a deep learning model.
+Note nevertheless, that both the parametric method and the standard bootstrap assume that the test observations are independent.
+If this does not hold, CIs will be unvalid.
+The case of dependent observations is beyond the scope of the present paper.
+Finally, confidence intervals should be complemented by descriptive statistics, both in graphical (e.g. displaying the distribution of the performance metrics with a box plot) and numerical form (reporting standard deviation, median and inter-quartile range for instance).

 \paragraph*{More work to benchmark learning procedures} We investigated the sampling noise in the test set, the only source of variance when evaluating a {\sl trained model}.
 However evaluating a {\sl learning procedure} --as when comparing two methods-- comes with other sources of variance such as hyperparameters or random seeds~\cite{bouthillier2021accounting,varoquaux2022}.
 Methods to build confidence intervals for {\sl learning procedures} typically involve running multiple trainings with different data splits (to account for sampling noise in training and testing sets) but also different hyperparameters or random seeds \cite{bouthillier2021accounting,varoquaux2022}.
 They require much more computing power and lead to wider confidence intervals.